tinyworlds/bot_ideas/README.md

 – Milan Pingel

 ##Tips
 - On Twitter, certain unicode symbols turn into emojis.
-You can use Lists such as https://t.co/IvzCX2y5ep to find the unicode symbol for an emoji.
+You can use Lists such as http://emojipedia.org/twitter/ to find the unicode symbol for an emoji.
 You then can copy&paste them in CheapBotsDoneQuick (they will turn into Emojis after being tweeted).
+- You can use http://www.txtn.us/tiny-text to create tiny text! c:
 - http://cheapbotsdonequick.com/ is easy enough to use, to have a playful, toy-like approach to bot making.
 This can yield very interesting results.